ValentynJK/crwn-clothing/README.md

-Adding redux to the project
+All contexts is migrated to the redux store
-test